nmpacheco/nmpacheco.github.io/index.md

 Some nice people allowed themselves to be led by me, either directly or indirectly.
 We were accountable for a bunch of AIX, Solaris, Windows, Linux, HP-UX, ESX, firewalls, load balancers, switches, routers, SAN switches, TSM Servers, Avamar boxes, Datadomains, Symmetrix, VMAX, Clariions, VNX, HDS, HP "stuff", datacenter rooms and a lot more than one (or two) can remember.
 We were doing changes, incidents, problems, projects and go figure... planning all of that!

-Before that, had to learn how to do it doing it, again with a bunch of bright people!
+Before that, had to learn how to do it by doing it, again with a bunch of bright people!
-We even did mpp with the largest european IBM SP2!
+We even did mpp with the [largest european IBM SP2](https://www.top500.org/site/47753)!
 At the time, of course. ;)

 In the early days I worked with people COBOLing and MANTISing business software for IBM mainframes.
 We also did a lot of $$$ debugging!
 Helped managing CICS, VSAM, DB2 and other mainframe stuff.
-By that time, the internet, related services and other open technologies landed in large companies, so...
+By that time, the internet, related services and other open technologies landed in large companies, so a lot of projects were born for building client/server apps, datawarehouses/DSS, email/web server systems and so on.

+I probably forgot to mention a lot so expect more... ;)

+nP